 Weight Loss Surgery Testimonials and Photos

 We know that the decision to undergo bariatric surgery is not easy.
 That is why we give you the information you need to decide if surgery is the right choice for you.
-The following stories and before-and-after images truly illustrate how weight loss surgery, such as gastric bypass and the gastric sleeve, has improved the lives of many people suffering from morbid obesity.
+The following stories and before-and-after images truly illustrate how weight loss surgery, such as gastric bypass and the gastric sleeve, has improved the lives of many people experiencing morbid obesity.

 Elizabeth Lost 130 Lbs!

 Elizabeth, a Registered Nurse, is both a gastric bypass patient and a NYU Langone Long Island Surgical Associates team member!

 Gina Lost 195 Lbs!